RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: RGI symmetry ratio

-The full chiral $SU(2)_L \times SU(2)_R$ multiplet for $J=0$ mesons includes not only the connected channels studied in this work, but also symmetry pairs involving flavor-singlet operators.
-In principle, each pair could be probed by the symmetry ratio $\kappa_{AB}$ defined in eq.~\eqref{eq:kappa_AB}, offering additional insight into chiral restoration.
+The full chiral $SU(2)_L \times SU(2)_R$ multiplet for $J=0$ mesons includes not only the quark-connected channels studied in this work, but also symmetry pairs involving flavor-singlet operators (see eqs.~(\ref{eq:C_sigma_pi})-(\ref{eq:C_rho_a1})).
+In principle, each pair could be probed by the RGI symmetry ratio $\kappa_{AB}$ defined in eq.~\eqref{eq:kappa_AB}, offering additional insight into chiral restoration.
+Integrating the correlator symmetry relations of section~\ref{subsec:renorm} over Euclidean time yields the corresponding susceptibility equalities.